What climate change could mean to the future of Mi'kmaw artisanship | CBC News

 Birch and ash trees in the province are important to Mi'kmaw culture and traditions, which are passed on with hands-on experience and oral teachings.
 If the tree species stop being viable, some techniques could be lost.

-There are only about 1,000 black ash trees, called wisqoq in Mi'kmaw, known to be left in Nova Scotia, according to the province's recovery plan.
-Only 12 are recorded as mature trees that seed every one to eight years.
+There were only about 1,000 black ash trees, called wisqoq in Mi'kmaw, known to be left in Nova Scotia, according to the province's 2015 recovery plan.
+Only 12 were recorded as mature trees that seed every one to eight years.

+After the story was published, the province clarified there are 50 known mature trees, a figure that will be reflected in an upcoming recovery plan.

-In an email statement, the province's Department of Land and Forestry said those trees that remain are all "small, misshapen and generally of poor health."
+In an email statement, the province's Department of Land and Forestry said the trees that remain are all "small, misshapen and generally of poor health."

 Black ash is also susceptible to fungal diseases and poor growth.